wireapp/wire-docs/src/understand/single-sign-on/main.rst

 :term:`SSO` allows users to register and log into Wire with their company credentials that they use on other software in their workplace.
 No need to remember another password.

-When a team is set up on Wire, the administrators can provide users a login code or link that they can use to go straight to their company’s login page.
+When a team is set up on Wire, the administrators can provide users a login code or link that they can use to go straight to their company's login page.

 Here is what this looks from a user's perspective: